 Recv-6.0.2 "Check Service Subscription Profile": Please refer to clause 7.3.2.7 for details.

 Recv-6.1 "Hosting CSE of the targeted resource?": The step checks if the receiver is a transit CSE or the Hosting CSE of the received Request by examining the To parameter of the Request primitive.
 If the receiver hosts the resource that the address in the To parameter represents, the receiver is the Hosting CSE (goes to Recv-6.2"Check existence of the addressed resource", Yes branch).
 Otherwise, the receiver is the Transit CSE (goes to Recv-6.9 "CMDH processing supported?", No branch).
 Please refer to clause 7.3.2.8 for details.

+Recv-6.2.1 “Check existence of the addressed resource” : Please refer to clause 7.3.3.1 for details.

-Recv-6.2 "Check existence of the addressed resource": Please refer to clause 7.3.3.1 for details.
+Recv-6.2.2 "Check existence of the addressed resource": Please refer to clause 7.3.3.2 for details.